 The national language of France, French is also spoken in Canada, Belgium, Monaco and Switzerland, parts of Africa, Haiti, and many more.
-This makes French a popular exporters’ choice, but be warned – “cheap” French translation is not a good idea.
-“Le français” is adored by its millions of speakers, and poor French on product is a real turn-off.
-Exporters take note!
+This makes French a popular exporters’ choice, but take note – translation quality matters more in French than any other language.
+“Le français” is adored by its millions of speakers, and poor French WILL cost sales.

-Punctuation is different in French, and a minefield for amateur translation or typesetting.
-Examples include non-breaking spaces before colons : & semicolons ; – exclamation ! and question marks ?.
+Punctuation is different, and a minefield for amateurs.
+Some examples include non-breaking spaces before colons : & semicolons ; – exclamation ! and question marks ?.
 “Speech marks” are different, appearing as « this » (note spaces) but ‘this’ for reported conversation.
 UPPER CASE is much less used than in English (except in SURNAMES, where it’s de rigueur) – so “French” for example becomes “français”.
 Commas and points in numbers also switch, 1,234.56 becoming 1.234,56.
-And there’s more…!
+And that’s just for starters…!

 French correspondence is typically much wordier, and will vary depending on the relationship between the parties.
 English to French translation is also a lot longer, while French to English usually contracts.
 Our FAQs and (free!)
 Really Helpful Friendly Guide to Translation offer more advice.

-English to French translation can grow 30%; this, along with unique French punctuation and many accented characters, makes French typesetting best left to experts.
-In fact our French proofreading finds errors in up to 90% of the French typesetting clients ask us to check.
-Note also that a lot of commercial fonts simply don’t include many of the characters needed – something often not spotted, and another reason poor French typesetting so often hurts UK product sales in France.
+English to French translation can grow 30%; this, along with unique French punctuation and many accented characters, makes French typesetting a minefield for the unwary – our French proofreading finds errors in 90% of others’ French typesetting that clients ask us to check.
+Many commercial fonts simply don’t include the French characters needed – which may go unnoticed here, but will really hurt your business in France!

-So please, don’t cut corners on French typesetting – it’s a real waste of a good translation and will hurt your credibility badly.
-We offer fully-proofread professional French typesetting in Quark, Illustrator, InDesign and more, with recent projects including technical brochures, food packaging, health and safety training and much more.
+Don’t cut corners on French typesetting – it’s a waste of a good translation and will hurt your sales badly.
+We offer fully-proofread professional French typesetting in Quark, Illustrator, InDesign and more, recent projects including technical brochures, food packaging, health and safety training and much more.

 Certified translation is the UK equivalent to Europe’s “sworn translation”.
 To be able to certify translation a translator needs excellent qualifications and experience, and is normally a full member of either the CIoL or the ITI.
 Non-UK use may require sworn or notarised translation, or a Consulate-registered translator – see our certified page for more info.